mongodb/specifications/source/unified-test-format/unified-test-format.rst

 .. _entity_client:

 - ``client``: Optional object.
 Defines a MongoClient object.
-In addition to the configuration defined below, test runners MUST track the number of connections checked out at any given time for the constructed MongoClient.
-  This can be done using a single counter and
+In addition to the configuration defined below, test runners for drivers that implement connection pooling MUST track the number of connections checked out at any given time for the constructed MongoClient.
+This can be done using a single counter and `CMAP events
-  `CMAP events <../connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst#events>`__.
+  <../connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst#events>`__.
   Each ``ConnectionCheckedOutEvent`` should increment the counter and each ``ConnectionCheckedInEvent`` should decrement it.